tasosbeast/NotesJs/DataStructures-ModernOperators-Strings/DestructuringArrays.md

 Default values can be specified for variables that do not have a corresponding array element.

+useful when for example we get data from an API and we don't know if the data is complete or not.

 ```js
 const [p = 1, q = 1, r = 1] = [8, 9];
 console.log(p, q, r); // 8 9 1